blazegit/UboNow/README.md

     - The system intelligently considers:
       - Student schedules to prevent lunch windows during class hours.
       - User-defined preferences for specific days of the week.
-    - You can find the AI pyhton file on the "AI" folder, it was being hosted on a external flusk server.
+    - You can find the AI python file in the “AI” folder, which is being hosted on an external flusk server.

 ![Ubonow Schedule](/assets/Github/schedule.png)